3.3 Presentation of Equal or Greater Prominence

 Under Item 10(e), if a registrant presents a non-GAAP measure, it should present

-continues to issue comments when a registrant presents its non-GAAP measures more
+SEC continues to issue comments when non-GAAP measures are presented more

-prominently than its GAAP measures, so registrants should continue to be mindful not
+prominently than GAAP measures.
+Accordingly, registrants should be mindful not to

-(presented below), which provides guidance on when a non-GAAP measure is
+C&DI Question 102.10 provides guidance on when a non-GAAP

-more prominent than the corresponding GAAP measure, to add additional
+measure is more prominent than the corresponding GAAP measure, including

 interpretive guidance in three subsections: